 This report is an analytical review of CARE’s programs and projects undertaken with partners and allies in 16 countries over the period 2005–2010.
 It explores CARE’s principal strategies for achieving positive impact by drawing on a broad range of evaluations and other assessments produced over the period.

-Poverty is a curse for many people living in the southern plains of Nepal.
-It is also one of the reasons families give their daughters to be married at an early age.
-Earlier marriages mean lower dowries.
+Poverty is one of the reasons families give their daughters to be married at an early age.
 I was almost one of those child brides.
-But CARE changed my fate.

 Not every marriage lasts forever, but early marriage has lifelong consequences for girls.
 By forcing a child into premature adulthood, early marriage thwarts her chances at education, endangers her health and cuts short her personal growth and development.